 Disadvantages

-• Intrusive – user must place eye close to a scanner.
+• Intrusive – user must place eye very close to the scanner.

 • Expensive hardware and longer enrolment time.